An Oregon Honeymoon Is Perfect for Romantics and Nature Lovers Alike

 Take a Day Trip to Astoria

 A trip to Astoria feels like walking through the pages of a fairy tale.
 The port city, where 1990s tear-jerker Free Willy was filmed, sits along the Columbia River, and is a hop, skip and jump away from the Pacific Ocean.
-It's a fishing village with a touch of Victorian-era glamour.
+It's a fishing village with a touch of Victorian-era glamor.
 Climb the Astoria Column, a 125-foot structure atop Coxcomb Hill, for panoramic views of the river and city below.

 Hike Crater Lake